Skip to content

 As a research degree candidate, you’ll be supported by a supervisory team with expertise in your subject and/or research approach.
 A research degree can offer career progression opportunities in academic research and teaching, in addition to enhancing students’ understanding of professional practice, facilitating other routes for career progression.

-We support research practice in the following areas:
+We support practice-based and critical theory research in the following areas:

 • Ageing in popular music